Occasionally someone will ask, “Where does the Bible condemn gambling?”

 Like many sins, gambling is not directly named in Scripture.
 It is nonetheless, condemned in principle numerous times.

-The Bible teaches that what we have belongs to the Lord and that it is entrusted to us for our stewardship.
+The Bible teaches that what we own belongs to the Lord and is entrusted to us for our stewardship.

-To put at risk of loss our Father’s money on games of chance is poor stewardship.
+To risk losing our Father’s money on games of chance is poor stewardship.

 Gambling ignores the law of love for one’s neighbor.
 It is a zero-sum game.
 It is stealing by deception, because the loser, even though he grants permission never anticipates losing.

 Love for other people means acting in their best interest even when they do not.

 Note the principles of love must be ignored to participate in gambling.

 “And a second is like it: You shall love your neighbor as yourself” (Mt.
 22:39).

 “Love does no wrong to a neighbor; therefore love is the fulfilling of the law” (Rom.
 13:10).

 “Let no one seek his own good, but the good of his neighbor” (1 Cor.
 10:24).